AuroraRyunix/Nutanix-Hogent/README.md

 Next, select the latest version available.
 Not necessarily the first one you see—this isn’t a game of shelf organization.
 Google which one that is or just pick the newest-looking.
 If you’re feeling adventurous, you can start moonlighting as a detective.

 Go for the smallest deployment option unless you have more than 500 hosts waiting in line.
-You don’t, and if you do, I’m impressed — or sorry, depending on how well it’s working.
+You don’t, and if you do, I’m impressed; or sorry, depending on how well it’s working.

 Assign that sucker a free IP address.
 Don’t pick the one your neighbor’s printer uses.
 Fill in a working NTP server — if you have an Active Directory running, use that.
 Time is everything, and trust me, these machines care.